Configuration

 You can also add service schedules against the class, where you define:

-See more detailed information on How to Assign a Service Schedule to an Equipment
+See more detailed information on How to Assign a Service Schedule to Equipment

 Makes